bigaidream-projects/drmad/hypergrad_lua/README.md

 ## Objectives & Background

 [hypergrad](https://github.com/HIPS/hypergrad) uses [HIPS/autograd](https://github.com/HIPS/autograd) to calculate the differentiations.
-Unfortunately, [HIPS/autograd](https://github.com/HIPS/autograd) does not support GPUs, and will probably support it anytime soon.
+Unfortunately, [HIPS/autograd](https://github.com/HIPS/autograd) does not support GPUs, and will not support it anytime soon.

 We are to rewrite [hypergrad](https://github.com/HIPS/hypergrad) using Lua/Torch, using [torch-autograd](https://github.com/twitter/torch-autograd)